Aider-AI/aider/docs/ctags.md

 GPT-4 is great at "self contained" coding tasks, like writing or modifying a pure function with no external dependencies.
-These work great because you can send GPT a self-contained request ("write a Fibonacci function") and it can create new code from whole cloth.
+These work well because you can send GPT a self-contained request ("write a Fibonacci function") and it can create new code from whole cloth.
 Or you can send it an existing function implementation and ask for self contained changes ("rewrite the loop using list